Symphony No. 3 (Schumann): Models

-As in the second movement of Beethoven's sixth Symphony, the second movement of Schumann's Third Symphony is a musical depiction of the flowing Rhine river as in Beethoven's work the second movement is a depiction of a flowing Brook.
+Just as the second movement of Beethoven's Sixth Symphony depicts a flowing brook, the second movement of Schumann's Third Symphony is a musical depiction of the flowing river Rhine.
 In both pieces, this imagery is due to the flowing eighth notes in a wave contour.
-One of the clearest differences between Beethoven's and Schumann's approaches to using programmatic elements in their symphonies is that Beethoven actually left a title to his second movement: "Szene am Bach" (Scene at the Brook).
+One of the clearest differences between Beethoven's and Schumann's approaches to using programmatic elements in their symphonies is that Beethoven actually left a title to his second movement: "Szene am Bach" (Scene at the brook).
 Schumann also originally left a title which translated to "Morning on the Rhine", but that was removed before publication.

-Schumann's reason for removing the title is because of his belief that providing the extramusical program would force a certain opinion of the music upon the listener.
+Schumann's reason for removing the title was his belief that providing the extramusical program would force a certain opinion of the music upon the listener.
 This is supported by the following quote from Schumann: "If the eye is once directed to a certain point, the ear can no longer judge independently."
 Schumann also once said that "we must not show our heart to the world: a general impression of a work of art is better; at least, no preposterous comparisons can then be made."
-In the case of Schumann's work, the idea which influenced this movement is very clear even without an explicit title.

-Aside from the programmatic elements, Brown also draws a link between the two works based on the function of the fifth movement.
-Although some analysts believe that the fourth movement can be seen as a slow introduction to the fifth movement, that is highly unlikely since the fourth movement is longer and more complex than the fifth.
-Brown's opinion, and a more likely explanation of the fifth movement's function, is that it is used as an extreme contrast to the preceding movement as was the case in Beethoven's symphony.
-In both of these works, the fourth movement is a highly "specialized" movement depicting something very specific, in Beethoven's case, a thunderstorm, and in Schumann's case, the procession in the elevation of a cardinal in a cathedral.
-In both these cases, the following movement contains highly contrasting music.
-In Schumann's case, a much livelier movement and in Beethoven's case, the last movement is the depiction of "cheerful and thankful feelings after the storm".
+Mahler's reorchestration

+The symphony was reorchestrated by Gustav Mahler, who thinned out and lightened the textures while allowing for the increased possibilities of the brass instrumentation of a late 19th/early20th century orchestra.